xw2519/HLP-Project-2022-Team-8/README.md

 # Mandatory extensions

 ## Symbols
-- Some reasonably competent way to flip components (possibly rotate them).
-- MUXes with select on bottom edge.

 ## BusWire
-- Autoroute and partial autoroute - functionality as current Issie or better - but implemented between ports oriented in all directions.
-- Something fully working better than current jumps.
--

 ----
 # Other possible extensions

 ## Symbols
-- [Xin] Symbol labels and component legends "adder" should always be horizontal
 - [Xin] Adding *clk* shape to custom generated symbols
-- [Xin] Changing relative symbol drawing point to be relative to the center
 - [Xin] Automatic scaling of shapes based on the number of ports
 - [Xin] Components are renamed in the properties tab when their name is numeric
 - [Xin] Changing mouse icons